Soldering: Mechanical and aluminium soldering

-A number of solder materials, primarily zinc alloys, are used for soldering aluminium metal and alloys and to a lesser extent steel and zinc.
+A number of solder materials, primarily zinc alloys, are used for soldering aluminium and alloys and to a lesser extent steel and zinc.
 This mechanical soldering is similar to a low temperature brazing operation, in that the mechanical characteristics of the joint are reasonably good and it can be used for structural repairs of those materials.

 The American Welding Society defines brazing as using filler metals with melting points over 450 °C — or, by the traditional definition in the United States, above 800 °F. Aluminium soldering alloys generally have melting temperatures around 730 °F. This soldering / brazing operation can use a propane torch heat source.

 These materials are often advertised as "aluminium welding", but the process does not involve melting the base metal, and therefore is not properly a weld.

 United States Military Standard or MIL-SPEC specification MIL-R-4208 defines one standard for these zinc-based brazing/soldering alloys.
 A number of products meet this specification. or very similar performance standards.